sgleizes/xsh/README.md

 initialization file for the current shell could not be found:

 ```
-xsh: init: failed to load for 'posix'
+xsh: init: no configuration found for 'zsh'
-xsh: try 'xsh help init' for more information
 ```

 This is expected and can be safely ignored since we haven't bootstrapped any